School of Nursing

 Matriculation in the USM School of Nursing is required prior to enrollment in upper-level nursing courses.
 The courses that RN students may take prior to matriculation are CON 356 and CON 321.
 NUR 308, NUR 309, and NUR 310 may be taken prior to matriculation provided the student has passed NCLEX-RN.
 Clinical courses may not be taken unless RN credit options have been completed and posted.

 Upper division nursing courses, in required sequence for RNs, include:

-A. NUR 308 Professional Communication and Technology Utilization in Nursing
+A. NUR 308 Concepts of Professional Nursing

 NUR 309/310 Health Assessment for RNs and Health Assessment Lab for RNs